Losing a loved one

 - All taxes are paid

 The process of getting the grant and the document you use to manage the estate is called probate.
 If you need help applying for probate, we can do this for you.
-You can call us on 0800 056 0171 to find out more about this service.

 In Scotland, this process is different.
 It is called Confirmation and is usually handled at the Sheriff Court.